 When We Wear Out, They Replace Us ...

 While education obsesses over data and a scientific management style popularised in the early 1900s …

 It’s worth recognising that teaching doesn’t ‘scale up’ like a manufacturing production line.

 In order to support more students, you either need more teachers or a change in expectation of what can be accomplished with each child.

-Similarly, to produce and track more educational data, the time required to do so increases.
+Similarly, to produce and track more educational data, the time required to do so will increase.

-To solve this inconvenient problem by making everything ‘non-negotiable’ is ridiculous.
+To solve this 'inconvenient' problem by making everything ‘non-negotiable’ is frankly, ridiculous.

 When educational leaders choose to combine this with making teachers accountable for the impossible, in an atmosphere of enforced silence …

 … it becomes abuse.

 The profession today appears to be attempting to develop a new breed of ‘super teacher’ by overworking educators to extreme levels.